JesusDBS/Programming-Exercises/README.md

-# Programming-Exercises
+# Information
-Repository for programming exercises in multiple languages
+Repository for programming exercises in multiple languages.
+The purpose of this repo is to practice basic programming logic.